-As of December 31, 2021, the eligibility defect rate for Fannie Mae's single-family non-Refi Plus loan acquisitions made during the twelve months ended December 2021 was 0.87%.
+As of September 30, 2022, the eligibility defect rate for Fannie Mae's single-family non-Refi Plus loan acquisitions made during the twelve months ended December 2021 was 1.00%.
 Fannie Mae continues to work with lenders to reduce the number of defects.
-As of December 31, 2021, Fannie Mae had issued repurchase requests on approximately 0.20% of the \$1.473 trillion of unpaid principal balance of single-family loans delivered to Fannie Mae during the twelve months ended December 2021.
+The eligibility defect rate for this time period may decline over time as lenders re-evaluate identified errors.
+As of September 30, 2022, Fannie Mae had issued repurchase requests on approximately 0.25% of the \$1.354 trillion of unpaid principal balance of single-family loans delivered to Fannie Mae during the twelve months ended December 2021.

-The Eligibility Defect Rate is based on the population of loans that are selected on a random basis for post-purchase QC loan review.
+The Eligibility Defect Rate is based on the population of loans that are selected on a random basis for postpurchase QC loan review.
 In addition to random reviews, Fannie Mae selects loans for review on a discretionary basis.
-Types of reviews conducted on the discretionary selection population may include full underwriting and appraisal or underwriting only reviews, as well as other more limited types of reviews such as compliance-only reviews, anti-fraud reviews, data discrepancy reviews and other targeted reviews.
+Types of reviews conducted on the discretionary selection population may include underwriting and appraisal reviews, appraisal only reviews or underwriting only reviews, as well as other more limited types of reviews such as compliance-only reviews, anti-fraud reviews, data discrepancy reviews and other targeted reviews.